jpmorris/data_science_consultant_lessons/lectures/015-docker/015-001-docker_primer.md

 - `ENTRYPOINT` is the command that is run when the container starts.
   - If `CMD` is present, it is appended to the `ENTRYPOINT` command.
 - So if you have `ENTRYPOINT ["echo", "Hello"]` and `CMD ["World"]` the container will run `echo Hello World`
+- This can be confusing.
+If you want to `docker run` with a custom command you will need to override the `ENTRYPOINT` `--entrypoint` flag.

 ## Environment Variables